 Patient presents with suspected sepsis

-53-year-old immunocompromised, morbidly obese female with recent history of surgery to drain an intra-abdominal abscess.
-Patient presented at the emergency department 8 days post-op with fever, chills and abdominal pain.
-Sepsis was suspected and patient was admitted with orders for blood cultures, T2Bacteria® and broad spectrum antibiotics.
+53-year-old immunocompromised, morbidly obese female with a recent history of surgery to drain an intra-abdominal abscess.
+The patient presented at the emergency department 8 days post-op with fever, chills, and abdominal pain.
+Sepsis was suspected, and the patient was admitted with orders for blood cultures, T2Bacteria®, and broad-spectrum antibiotics.

 Patient Selection Criteria

 - Temperature: 103.4

 Linezolid was chosen for gram-positive coverage due to challenges with vancomycin dosing in obese patients.
 Aztreonam was chosen for gram-negative coverage due to the patient history of penicillin allergy.
 Metronidazole was chosen for anaerobic coverage.

 T2Bacteria Result: Positive for E. coli and P. aeruginosa and negative for S. aureus, E. faecium, and K. pneumoniae.
 (SA -, PA + & EC +); T2Bacteria results were not reported as this case was part of an observational study.